 Since 2009 I have been a regular contributor of essays, reviews, and commentary to Civil Eats, a food politics blog.
 I have posted some older writings on the In Search of Good Food movie blog.
 I’ve written pieces (mostly on farming issues) for other publications, including San Francisco Arts Quarterly, Common Ground and the Earth Island Journal.

-Some pieces from the past few years:
+Some pieces from earlier years:

 - On California’s AB 551, the “Urban Agriculture Incentives Zone Act”, a critical report for Food First.